 Um, basically making the Windward sides of mountains, both coastal ranges in the Sierra, Nevada, and further inland.
 Uh, wet, uh, and, uh, and also producing a rain shadow on the Leeward side.
 Um, so, um, you know, obviously that goes a long way to determining the, the spatial distribution of our ecosystems.
-Um, and, um, certainly hemispheric rivers are also warmer storms than, than other winter storms.
+Um, and, um, certainly atmospheric rivers are also warmer storms than, than other winter storms.
 So the snow levels are higher associated with atmospheric rivers.
 There's more runoff.
-[00:11:00] Um, and, uh, that, uh, all ends up

-if the reservoirs can't capture that most of that ends up in the coast.
-Uh, and a lot of that, uh, actually a lot of that runoff carries a toxic, um, material, whether that's been collecting on the surface in between storms that has impacts on coastal ecosystems, uh, as well as, uh, public Hills for people that, that go in the water after these events.
+[00:11:00] Um, and, uh, that, uh, all ends up,if the reservoirs can't capture that most of that ends up in the coast.
+Uh, and a lot of that, uh, actually a lot of that runoff carries toxic, um, material, with it that's been collecting on the surface in between storms that has impacts on coastal ecosystems, uh, as well as, uh, public health for people that, that go in the water after these events.

-You know, the same places that, that get wet from atmospheric rivers are typically susceptible to wildfires and, um, whether, um, you know, so the presence or absence of atmospheric rivers can determine [00:12:00] or impact a wildfire risk as well.
+You know, the same places that, that get wet from atmospheric rivers are typically susceptible to wildfires and, um, weather, um, you know, so the presence or absence of atmospheric rivers can determine [00:12:00] or impact a wildfire risk as well.
 I think Dan can talk more about that because he's been leading some really interesting research into that question.

-Dan Kay: [00:12:13] Yeah.
+Dan Cayan: [00:12:13] Yeah.
 Okay.
 I guess I'll, I'll jump in, in our Mediterranean climate system here in California we have, we have long dry seasons starting usually in June and persisting into sometimes, uh, September, sometimes October.
 Sometimes we don't get meaningful rainfall until December.
-And it turns out that the onset of, um, relatively bountiful, uh, sort of ground wedding precipitation varies from year to year [00:13:00] on average by about a month.
+And it turns out that the onset of, um, relatively bountiful, uh, sort of ground wetting precipitation varies from year to year [00:13:00] on average by about a month.

-So one year it can be relatively early and the next year it could be two months later, uh, on average, um, the, the first really good wedding storm in Southern California is, um, a curse about on November one.
+So one year it can be relatively early and the next year it could be two months later, uh, on average, um, the, the first really good wetting storm in Southern California is, um, occurs about on November one.
 And now we've looked at a record that goes back to world war two, um, and catalog these autumn precip onsets.

-And, um, interestingly, so we've, we've identified these first events.
-Of the, uh, essentially that punctuates, that ends very dry, uh, summer and early autumn season.
-[00:14:00] And in hindsight, what we find is that atmospheric rivers um, are more often than not the driver of that first wedding rainfall.
+And, um, interestingly, so we've, we've identified these first events of the, uh, essentially that punctuates, that ends very dry, uh, summer and early autumn season.
+[00:14:00] And in hindsight, what we find is that atmospheric rivers um, are more often than not the driver of that first wetting rainfall.
 So they're extremely important to ecosystems, they're extremely important to our society and essentially the cost of wildfires and so on.

-If we have a, if we have a season in which this first wedding rainfall is delayed, we tend to get more wildfires.
-We have more opportunities for Santa Ana winds that kind of risk.
+If we have a, if we have a season in which this first wetting rainfall is delayed, we tend to get more wildfires.
+We have more opportunities for Santa Ana winds and that kind of risk.
 If on the other hand, we wet the, uh, the soil and the vegetation, then even if we have those kinds of events, they're not as risky because the system [00:15:00] is moisture.

 I also want to turn back to the coastal part of this and just, um, mention that, um, a lot of the damage that's inflicted by atmospheric rivers happens in coastal regions.
 And maybe again, Tom might want to take off on that one because he's looked at this in great detail along the West coast.